 Aptly named, Phinda actually means ‘the return’ in Zulu and this moniker has turned out to be more prophetic than once expected.
 Not only was the wildlife returned to the land, but a significant portion of the land has since been returned to its ancestral owners in a groundbreaking partnership between &Beyond and the neighbouring Makhasa and Mnqobokazi communities.
 The land was successfully returned to conservation and now, after four long years, the rains, too, have thankfully returned.

 This natural state of emergency serves as a poignant reminder that water is a precious commodity, not just in Southern Africa, but across the planet.
 It is our global responsibility to help conserve water as much as we can.
-Hopefully the spell has now been broken and may this be the end to many droughts across the country, continent, and indeed, the rest of the world.
+Hopefully, the spell has now been broken and may this be the end to many droughts across the country, continent, and indeed, the rest of the world.
 Long let it rain!

 We invite you to take advantage of our Fly Me to Phinda special offer and ‘return’ to &Beyond Phinda to experience this new-found beauty in person.
-Come join our joyful rain dance as we all continue celebrating this precious gift from Mother Nature.
+Come to join our joyful rain dance as we all continue celebrating this precious gift from Mother Nature.